Cognitive-Behavioral Therapy (CBT) for Teen Mental Health Near Dallas, Texas

 Call: (972) 357-1749Check Your Insurance

-Working with adolescents requires a unique focus and approach by therapists, which isn’t something every professional possesses.
-For CBT to be effective, the patient must trust their therapist and allow themselves to be vulnerable and open.
+Working with adolescents requires therapists to have a unique focus and approach, which isn’t something every professional possesses.
+For Cognitive-Behavioral Therapy (CBT) to be effective, your teenager must trust their therapist and allow themselves to be vulnerable.

-If you’re a teen struggling to connect with your therapist, be honest about this and get help finding someone you’re more comfortable with.
-This special relationship is crucial to the success of any therapy, but, in particular, that of teen and adolescent therapy.
-Our clinical staff is committed to working with this particular age group and has gone through age-specific training for them.
+If your teen is struggling to connect with their therapist, they should be honest about this and get help finding someone they are more comfortable with.
+This special relationship is crucial to the success of any therapy, but, in particular, that of adolescent therapy.
+BasePoint Academy’s clinical staff is committed to working with teens and has gone through age-specific training.